Lina Heydrich: Family

 Lina Heydrich gave birth to two sons, Klaus (born 17 June 1933) and Heider (born 23 December 1934).
 By the late 1930s, the duties of Reinhard Heydrich led him to work long hours and often be away from home.
 This left Lina at home with the children and having to run the household alone.
 This placed a serious strain on their marriage that nearly resulted in divorce.
 However, the reconciled Heydrich couple had another child, a daughter named Silke (born 9 April 1939).
 Reinhard proudly showed off his baby daughter and they had a close relationship.

+In 1941 the family moved to the Lower Castle of Panenské Břežany (Czech:Dolní zámek v Panenských Břežanech) which was originally owned by Ferdinand Bloch-Bauer, a Jewish magnate in the European sugar industry.
+Following the Nazi occupation of Czechoslovakia in 1939, his property was confiscated by the Nazis after he fled to Switzerland.
+From 1939 to 1942 the Lower Castle was the official residence of the Reichsprotektor of Bohemia and Moravia and their families.
+Konstantin von Neurath lived there until 1941 before Heydrich took over.
+Their neighbor in the Upper Castle (Horní zámek) was Karl Hermann Frank, the Higher SS and police leader and Minister of State for Bohemia and Moravia.